PatronusAG/PatronusAG/README.md

 # Hello, I'm Arie, and it my Patronus 👋

-Welcome to my GitHub profile!
+<h3 align="center">Welcome to my GitHub profile!
 I'm a passionate and experienced mobile & backend developer.
-I'm committed to crafting elegant solutions and building high-quality applications that deliver exceptional user experiences.
+I'm committed to crafting elegant solutions and building high-quality applications that deliver exceptional user experiences.</h3>

 ## 🚀 Skills